 There were bright spots to talk about before the game loss, like how a large amount of the Boston Bruins players are actually Canadian born.
 Or how the Canucks actually made it to Game 7 of a Stanley Cup final!
 Now it doesn't seem to matter.
 This morning no one cares about the game anymore, and frankly I feel disgusted that something this petty has ended up leaving such a giant stain on Vancouver and Canadians in general.

 And to all those who looted and rioted, I can only hope that all of the videos that are uploaded and all of the pictures that are posted only help to make you feel more guilty and responsible.
-I hope your caught.
+I hope you're caught.
 I hope your friends and family see your face in the paper or on TV and tell you what a tool you really are.
 Of course, some idiots are quick to incriminate themselves.